 - Social Security and Medicare benefits are generally not affected

-- You can never be asked to repay as long as you maintain the home as your primary residence and continue to pay the appropriate escrows, i.e., property taxes and homeowners insurance.
+- You can never be asked to repay as long as you maintain the home as your primary residence and continue to pay the appropriate escrows, i.e., property taxes, homeowners insurance, and HOA.

 - Repayment is deferred until the borrower dies, sells the home, moves out of the house, or defaults on other obligations such as insurance or taxes.

 - Your home stays in your Estate.

 - Your heirs are not responsible for repayment because a HECM Reverse Mortgae is a non-recourse loan.
 That means that the lender can, under typical circumstances, not recover more than the value of the home.